Tujh Sang Preet Lagai Sajna (2008 TV series): Production

+Premiere

+In the final episode aired on 9 October 2008, the protagonist of Kahaani Ghar Ghar Kii, Sakshi Tanwar was shown passing the baton to Puja Banerjee, the lead actress of the show.

-The series premiered on 3 November 2008 replacing Kahanii Ghar Ghar Kii at a prime slot 10:00 pm (IST).
+The series premiered on 3 November 2008 replacing Kahanii Ghar Ghar Kii at a prime slot 10:00 pm (IST) on Star Plus.

 Within few days of its premiere, the shootings and telecast of all the Hindi television series including this series and films were stalled on 8 November 2008 due to dispute by the technician workers of FWICE (Federation of Western India Cine Employees) for increasing the wages, better work conditions and more breaks between shootings.
 FWICE first took a strike on 1 October 2008 when they addressed their problems with the producers and production was stalled.
 A contract was signed after four days discussions and shooting were happening only for two hours content in a day then after which differences increased between them while channels gave them time until 30 October 2008 to sort it out.
 Failing to do so lead to protests again from 10 November 2008 to 19 November 2008 during which channels blacked out new broadcasts and repeat telecasts were shown from 10 November 2008.
 On 19 November 2008, the strike was called off after settling the disputes and the production resumed.
 The new episodes started to telecast from 1 December 2008.

+Ratings & Telecast

 Owing its average ratings since its inception, the series was given notice twice by the channel as of March 2009 and time until May 2009 IPL to improve its ratings.
 As it did not improve, it was moved to the afternoon slot in May 2009.
 Despite, it did not perform as expected and went off air on 5 February 2010.